The 12 Scariest and Most Dangerous Roads in the World

 8. Pan American Highway (Alaska to Chile)

 The Pan American Highway (PAH) is not entirely dangerous, that is, it’s probably no worse than your average American highway.
 But in some places, you risk your freedom and even your life by using the PAH as a means of travel.
-Certainly a dangerous section of the PAH winds through Mexico and Central America, where drug cartel terrorists roam.
+Certainly, a dangerous section of the PAH winds through Mexico and Central America, where drug cartel terrorists roam.

 And in the Panamanian section of the road, you could encounter FARC rebels, who often take captives and hold them for ransom, sometimes for years, while others never escape their makeshift jungle prisons.
 Anyway, the PAH is 30,000 miles long and the only broken section of the road is the 60-mile Darién Gap, between Panama and Colombia, where the FARC are even worse.
 Let’s hope they never complete the highway through there!

-7. Sichaun-Tibet Highway (China)
+7. Sichuan-Tibet Highway (China)

 6. James Dalton Highway (Alaska)

 Maximum Elevation: 4,739 feet (1,444 meters)